 - 95% of executives identify project management as the single most important skill for their companies’ current and future success (Economist Intelligence Unit study)*

-Aligning the Project Management Career Track with Industry Guidelines
+Aligning the Project Management Major with Industry Guidelines

 In today’s increasingly complex and competitive global marketplace, technical skills are simply not enough.
 Companies are seeking added skills in leadership and business intelligence to support longer-range strategic objectives that contribute to the bottom line.